Category: Uncategorized

 That alone probably saved us several miserable nights.

-Munchkin Secure Grip Waterproof Changing Pad
+Tiny Twinkle Waterproof Changing Pad

-This lived permanently in the nappy bag.
+This changing pad lived permanently in the nappy bag.

 You imagine you’ll mostly change diapers at home.
 You will not.